MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 Contoso admins need to deploy the infrastructure that will be used by the front-end apps.
 They create:

-- A blob storage container to store the pet images
+- A Blob storage container to store the pet images
 - A Azure Cosmos DB database to store documents containing pet information
 - The Computer Vision API for the website.

-Instructions for this section use the [SmartHotel360-Website](https://github.com/microsoft/smartHotel360-website) repo.
+Instructions for this section use the [SmartHotel360-website](https://github.com/microsoft/smartHotel360-website) repo.

-### Create blob storage containers
+### Create Blob storage containers

 1. In the Azure portal, they open the storage account that was created, then select **Blobs**.
-2. They create a new container called **Pets** with the public access level set to container.
+2. They create a new container named `Pets` with the public access level set to container.
 Users will upload their pet photos to this container.

     ![Storage blob](./media/contoso-migration-rebuild/blob1.png)

-3. They create a second new container named **settings**.
+3. They create a second new container named `settings`.
 A file with all the front-end app settings will be placed in this container.

     ![Storage blob](./media/contoso-migration-rebuild/blob2.png)